LucasSRocha/robotic_researcher/README.md

 # Robotic Researcher
-Welcome Quandri's Hiring team to your technical test review.
+Hello Quandri Hiring team, welcome to your technical test review.
 Hope you have a good experience reviewing this test (:

+This project is a script that retrieves information about a person, or people, from Wikipedia.
+This can be used to gather data for research, education, or any other purpose where such information might be useful.

 ## How to use
 ### Requirements